OR13/draft-steele-spice-vcard-credentials/draft-steele-spice-vcard-credentials.md

 Sensitive plaintext data MUST NOT be encoded in vCARD QR Codes.

-Encryption formats, such as {{-JWE}} MAY be be used to secure confidential credentials.
+Encryption formats, such as JSON Web Encryption as decribed in {{-JWE}} MAY be used to secure confidential credentials.

-QR Codes can be removed, altered, or replaced on physical products.
+QR Codes can be removed, altered, or replaced on physical products, and in video streams.

 Additional security checks MUST be performed before accepting any data transported by QR Codes.

-For example, confirming serial numbers or other presented identifiers identifiers are consistent with the credentials presented through the vCard QR Code.
+For example, confirming serial numbers or other presented identifiers are consistent with the claims in credentials presented through the vCard QR Code.

 ~~~aasvg
  ◌ ◌ ◌ ◌ ◌ ◌ ◌ * ◌ * ◌ ◌ * ◌ * ◌ ◌ * * ◌ * * ◌ * * ◌ ◌ * * ◌ * ◌ ◌ ◌ * * * ◌ * * ◌ ◌ ◌ * ◌ ◌ ◌ ◌ * * * ◌ ◌ * ◌ ◌ ◌ ◌ ◌ ◌ ◌